 - Never had children.
 A history of pregnancy may delay menopause age.

-- Smoke cigarettes.
+- Smoking.
 Smoking can cause menopause to begin up to two years earlier.

 - A family history of early menopause.
 If women in your family started menopause earlier, you’re more likely to as well.